Hisss: Production

 The film was shot simultaneously in English and Hindi.
 Famed special effects designer Robert Kurtzman was responsible for developing the look of the Snake Woman.
-Hisss was shot in the jungle of Kerala, India.
+Hisss was shot in the jungles of Kerala, India.
 It was also shot in Mumbai, Chennai, Madh Island, and in the studios of Filmistan.

-The film is edited by American editor Tony Ciccone, who is also credited with additional sound design.
-His editing credit is misrepresented on preliminary on-line posters as "Anthony Ciccone."
+The film was edited by American Tony Ciccone, who is also credited with additional sound design.
+His editing credit is represented on preliminary on-line posters as "Anthony Ciccone."

 Mooppan Raghavan, tribal leader of Thalikakal settlement in Kerala, and over a dozen members of his tribe were recruited as extras.

 A documentary, titled Despite The Gods, about director Jennifer Lynch's struggle to make the film was released in 2012.